mark-hingston/query-tool/README.md

 The server validates on startup:
 - Index path exists
 - LanceDB table exists
-- If `--rerank` is provided, `--rerank-model` must also be provided
 - If graph search is requested, graph data must be available

 All errors are returned as MCP error responses with descriptive messages.